reimg/ml_proj_temp/README.md

 Create `config.json` using the example file provided.

-This script should be run as a cronjob, as it will exit once it's completed; we recommend doing it once per hour (as the game itself wont let a user check before an hour has p
+This script should be run as a cronjob, as it will exit once it's completed; we recommend doing it once per hour (as the game itself wont let a user check before an hour has pas